-- Sixteen 32-bit binary counters used for simple waveform generation, timed interrupt sources, and counting applications. - Six selectable timer modes EDGE, UPCOUNT, PWM, DOWNCOUNT, SINGLEPATTERN and REPEATPATTERN. - Each timer (TIMERn, where n = 0 to 15) has 2 interrupts, TMRn0INT and TMRn1INT. - Each timer has two outputs (OUT0 and OUT1) which are controlled by the CMP0 and CMP1 registers based on timer mode and each can be inverted independently. - Each timer can interface to any GPIO, allowing any GPIO to be driven by any timer output and any GPIO to be used as a timer's clock or trigger. - All timers are fully independent but can be linked by clocking one timer from another's output. - Clock sources include several sources from CLKGEN, another timer's output, or any GPIO input. - Each timer supports an optional trigger condition which starts the timer.
+- Sixteen 32-bit binary counters used for simple waveform generation, timed interrupt sources, and counting applications. - Five selectable timer modes EDGE, UPCOUNT, PWM, SINGLEPATTERN and REPEATPATTERN. - Each timer (TIMERn, where n = 0 to 15) has 2 interrupts, TMRn0INT and TMRn1INT. - Each timer has two outputs (OUT0 and OUT1) which are controlled by the CMP0 and CMP1 registers based on timer mode and each can be inverted independently. - Each timer can interface to any GPIO, allowing any GPIO to be driven by any timer output and any GPIO to be used as a timer's clock or trigger. - All timers are fully independent but can be linked by clocking one timer from another's output. - Clock sources include several sources from CLKGEN, another timer's output, or any GPIO input. - Each timer supports an optional trigger condition which starts the timer.

 - Counter value may be written directly; otherwise CTRLn_CLR bit initializes the counter for the selected mode. - CTRLn_TMRnLMT field can be set to generate 1-255 repetitions of a waveform (0=unlimited). - For most modes, timers are up-counters and CMP0 defines the end of a counter cycle; timer either stops or repeats.
-CMP1 is a secondary comparator. - A down-counting mode, where TIMERn count = 0 defines the end of a counter cycle, allows software to update with a new count between interrupts (in repeat mode) enabling variable periods, or allows the counter to be reloaded automatically with a predefined start count.
+CMP1 is a secondary comparator.